There are different types of tether devices.

 Breathalyzer Monitor: This system does not require an ankle bracelet.
 It randomly monitors and screens a person for alcohol while at home.
 They must submit to a breath test during scheduled times throughout the day.
 The unit has a camera to verify the defendant’s identity.
 Results are reported to the monitoring center.

-Ignition Interlock: This device is installed in a car, preventing it from starting if it detects alcohol in a person’s system.
-A driver must blow into the device and pass the test for the vehicle to start.
+Ignition Interlock: This device is installed in a car and prevents it from starting if it detects alcohol in a person’s system.
+Before the vehicle can start, a driver must blow into the device and pass a test.

 How Top Attorneys Advocate for Tether Instead of Jail